renpy/renpy/sphinx/source/environment_variables.rst

 The following environment variables control the behavior of Ren'Py:

-``RENPY_SCALE_FACTOR``
-    If set, this is parsed as a floating point number, and the display screen is scaled by that amount.
-For example, if RENPY_SCALE_FACTOR is set to "0.5", everything is half normal size.

-``RENPY_SCALE_FAST``
-    If set and Ren'Py starts scaling the display screen, the display screen will use nearest-neighbor filtering rather than slower but higher-quality bilinear filtering.
-It should generally be unnecessary to set this.

 ``RENPY_DISABLE_JOYSTICK``
     If set, joystick detection is disabled.
 Use this if a faulty joystick is causing Ren'Py to advance when not desired.